-- Gutters: Cleaning out rain gutters is a fall chore for many homeowners, but checking them again in the spring will ensure that no debris has become clogged in them during winter storms.
+- Gutters: Cleaning out rain gutters is a fall chore for many homeowners, but rechecking them in the spring will ensure that no debris has become clogged in them during winter storms.

 - Siding: Pressure wash the siding of your home to remove grime.
 Be sure to start at the highest points of your home to avoid washing dirt down onto clean areas.

 - Garage: Cleaning out the garage will give you more space for summer equipment such as bikes, outdoor games, and gardening equipment.
-This may be a good time to hold a yard sale as well.
+This may be an excellent time to hold a yard sale as well.

 Whether you have a deck or patio, a few simple cleaning chores can turn it from a winter-neglected spot into a fun outdoor gathering space.